lahabana/jobberTrack/README.md

 [![Build Status](https://travis-ci.org/lahabana/jobberTrack.png)](https://travis-ci.org/lahabana/jobberTrack)

-It uses redis to store objects with their state and store extra information when it is finished.
+It uses redis to store objects with their state and store extra information at creation or when it is finished.

 ## Installation